ngageoint/fog-machine/README.md

 * Introducing a considerably slower device (relative to the other devices) to your network could result in worse performance.
     * Example: Consider a peer network with two iPhone 6s and one iPhone 4s.
 If each peer device has to process the same number of instructions, then the two iPhone 6s will finish considerably faster than the iPhone 4s.
 After the two iPhone 6s devices finish they will wait idly for the iPhone 4s to finish processing.
     * If using peer devices of varying processing power is a concern, then logic can easily be added to the FMTool's lifecycle to account for the discrepancy.
 * The communication overhead between devices is based on the size of your FMWork and FMResult.
-The size of these components are likely small, but in a case where it is necessary to send a very large amount of data between devices, then the increase in communication time could exceed the runtime decrease gained by parallel processing.
-If this is the case, you will likely need to re-evaluate your design and how data is transmitted in order to determine whether there is a benefit from parallel processing.
+The size of these components are likely small, but in a case where it is necessary to send a very large amount of data between devices, then the increase in communication time could exceed the decrease gained by parallel processing.
+If this is the case, you will likely need to re-evaluate your design.
-* A peer network is currently limited to 8 devices
+* A peer network is currently limited to 8 devices.

 ## Requirements